P1kus/JsProductToWooCart/README.md

 This code is used as a plugin tailored specifically for a configurator to implement adding a product to WooCommerce through JavaScript wp-admin/admin-ajax.php call

-# JS Object sent to plugin
+JS Object sent to plugin:

     const productData = {
         name: product.getName(), // Returns product name
         price: product.getPrice(), // Returns product price
         weight: product.getWeight(), // Returns product weight
       };

-## If you have any questions, ask!
+If you have any questions, feel free to contact me.